kaj/ructe/README.md

 ## Design criteria

-* As many errors as possible should be caught in compile-time.
+* As many errors as possible should be caught at compile-time.
 * A compiled binary should include all the template code it needs, no need to read template files at runtime.
 * Compilation may take time, running should be fast.